MicrosoftDocs/cpp-docs/docs/cpp/standard-conversions.md

 - The inverse conversion, from pointer to derived class to base-class pointer, is accessible.

-- The derived class does not inherit virtually from the base class.
+- The derived class doesn't inherit virtually from the base class.

 When the left operand is a pointer to member, the right operand must be of pointer-to-member type or be a constant expression that evaluates to 0.
 This assignment is valid only in the following cases: